 Edinburgh was one of the founding members of the Sustainable Food Places Network.
 The partnership was etablished in 2013, following a city-wide public consultation on sustainability priorities that highlighted food as an important issue.

 Edible Edinburgh is chaired by Councillor George Gordon, the City of Edinburgh Council's Sustainability and Equalities Champion.
 The partnership meets every two months and is overseen by a steering group of core members.
 Delivery of Edinburgh's sustainable food city plan is carried out within sub-groups that report back to the wider partnership.
-In June 2019, the partnership was awarded the Sustainable Food Cities Bronze Award.
+In June 2022, the partnership was awarded the Sustainable Food Cities Silver Award.

 Edible Edinburgh has recently partnered with Open Seas to bring the Sustainable Fish Cities campaign to Edinburgh.
 The Edinburgh Fish City campaign has been adapted due to the Coronavirus pandemic and aims to build relationships between traceable, sustainable suppliers and their local communities to support the positive effects of shortening the supply chain.

 Partnership members, Edinburgh Food Social and Nourish Scotland, established the Food for Good Coalition in Edinburgh during the Coronavirus pandemic.
 The coalition provided 65,000 free, fresh and nutritious meals for those most in need.
 You can read more about Edinburgh's local response to Covid-19 here.

 Edinburgh Community Food have been key partners in the Council-led holiday activity programme, Discover!, since it began in 2018, providing cooking and nutrition sessions for families and children.
 The programme has been adapted during summer 2020 to provide online events via Facebook live, with families receiving a box of food each week to enable them to take part in the fun food activities.
 You can keep up to date on the acitvities via the weekly blog here.